LassoSoft/LassoGuide/lasso_guide_source/language/variables.rst

 "1".
 For example, in a method given two parameters, the first would be available using ``#1`` and the second would be available using ``#2``.

-See the chapter on :ref:`Methods<methods>` for information on methods and method parameters.
+See the chapter on :ref:`methods` for information on methods and method parameters.